Simpson planetary gearset: 1950s: three-speed design

-The two planetaries are interdependent via two permanent connections, that commonly but not necessarily have the same gears and gear ratios, both gearsets share a common sun gear.
-The planet carrier of the first gearset ("first" means closer to the input shaft) is in synchrony with the second gearset's ring.
-Owing to these linkages, only two bands and two clutches are needed to command the gearsets.
+The two planetary gearsets are coupled to each other via two fixed connections, which typically—but not necessarily—use the same gearsets and gear ratios.
+The first connection links the sun gears together: In most cases, both gearsets share a common sun gear.
+The second connection links the carrier of the first gearset ("first" means closer to the input shaft) to the second gearset's ring gear.
+Owing to these linkages, only two brakes and two clutches are needed to command the gearsets.